 I urge the relevant authorities and the international community, including UN agencies, to show solidarity and intensify their efforts to save civilian lives and ensure they receive the necessary aid, including Syrian refugees who are facing significant life and rights challenges.
 I also call on UNHCR to do everything within its power to protect the rights of these refugees and to assist them during these critical times, especially in light of the absence of predictable solutions.

-About the post
+Publish the post